-A mineral classification examination has already been started for the White
+A mineral classification examination has already begun for the FEQ marble resource.

-Banks marble resource.
 Additional information is needed in order to complete this classification.
-As ESC has proposed in their Plan of Operations, they need to expose the marble underground in order to determine the specific grade and characteristics of the marble.
-ESC also needs to remove bulk samples for marketing in order to demonstrate it has distinct and special value.
+As FEQ has proposed in their Plan of Operations, they need to expose the marble underground in order to determine the specific grade and characteristics of the marble.
+FEQ also needs to remove bulk samples for marketing in order to demonstrate it has distinct and special value.
 A Certified Mineral Examiner will complete a mineral classification report to document the findings of the examination based on the required information.